pyrkamarcin/CommonDataLayer/docs/query_service.md

 Interacts with:
 - Druid
 - Postgresql
-- VictoriaMetrics (accidentaly also Prometheus)
+- VictoriaMetrics (accidentally also Prometheus)
 - Sled
 - Troika
 - .. any similar grpc-able repo